mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-veeva-vault-promomats-connector.md

 ms.topic: article
 ms.service: mssearch
 ms.localizationpriority: medium
-description: "Troubleshooting the Veeva Vault - PromoMats Graph connector for Microsoft Search and Microsoft 365 Copilot"
+description: "Troubleshooting the Veeva Vault - PromoMats Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

+We value your feedback on the performance of the Veeva Vault - PromoMats Microsoft Graph connector.
+To help us improve, please take a moment to share your thoughts by using the thumbs-up/thumbs-down icons at the bottom of each response (it only takes a minute).
+If you're comfortable sharing this data with Microsoft, your feedback plays a key role in improving the service.

 # Troubleshooting the Veeva Vault - PromoMats Microsoft Graph connector